 The IJB receives budget allocations from NHSG and ACC.
 The IJB budget is set one year in advance, in line with the current practice of single year budget allocations from Scottish Government.
-Management used the confirmed funding for the 2020-21 budget to develop a five year medium term financial strategy.
-Projections for 2020-21 are based on historic trends and planning assumptions.
+Management used the confirmed funding for the 2021-22 budget to develop a five year medium term financial strategy.
+Projections for 2021-22 are based on historic trends and planning assumptions.
 The strategy is assumptions are based on the current Scottish Budget process.

-The total final approved funding for IJB in 2020-21 is £330.3 million, which is a 5% increase from the £313.7 million prior year initial budget.
-Around 70% of this funding comes from NHSG and 30% from ACC.
-The increase in funding is a combination of the Council passing on its share of an increased allocation including £4 million of additional funding for social care and of additional NHSG grant income to cover pay awards.
-This year the Council decided to not to offset its adult social care allocation and the full amount of £3.5 million was passed to the IJB.
+The total final approved funding for IJB in 2021-22 is £334.03 million, which is a 1.1% increase from the £330.3 million prior year initial budget.
+Around 71% of this funding comes from NHSG and 29% from ACC.
+In 2021-22 an additional £2.7 million Scottish Government financial settlement was passed in full from ACC to the IJB.

 Both partners are facing financial challenges with demand exceeding resources available and transformation programmes being underway.
-Aberdeen City Council identified a £37.9 million saving target over 2020-21.
-NHS Grampian has an estimated savings target of £20 million per annum over the next four years.
 These financial pressures directly impact the IJB as funding from partners is the IJB's sole source of recurring funding, and the partners' savings targets are naturally reflected within the IJB budget.

-Local pressures have also impacted the five year financial plan, such as a projected 3% pay award per annum, pressures from transitioning children with learning disabilities into the adult care and prescribing and community mental health spend.
+Local pressures have also impacted the five year financial plan, including pay award, transitioning children with learning disabilities into the adult care need for locums, prescribing, community mental health spend and demographic uplift in costs.